annkissam/common_graphql_client/README.md

 ## Context

 The main entry point to the client will be the context.
-You can add additional methods, but it knows about `[:list, :list_by, :get, :get_by]` and their `!` methods.
-It is also responsible for implementing a `subscibe/0` method (if using subscriptions).
+You can add additional methods, but it knows about `[:list, :list_by, :get, :get_by]` and their corresponding `!` methods.

+The context is also responsible for implementing a `subscibe/0` method (if using subscriptions).
 That method is called when the initial connection is made (to initiate any subscriptions) and on re-connection (to re-establish the subscriptions).
 It can also perform any initiation that needs to happen when the connection is established (for instance, syncing missing data).
+After the subscription is made, each notification will call the `receive\2` method.

 ```elixir
 defmodule MyAppApi.Context do